|

 Meeting of April next, will execute a Mortgage Deed in favour of his natural

-and adopted Children, procreated by M. J. F. Mullert.
-Proper notice to be
+and adopted Children, procreated by M. J. F. MULLERT.
+Proper notice to be given

 Secretary's